TypeScript infer — Your Tiny Spy Inside Types

 Task 2: Extract an array’s element type

-Scenario: API returns User[]
+Scenario: API returns User[], but we want User.

 Steps: